ChekaZ/slate/source/index.html.md

 Example:
  - /convert 20 nxs to tzc
  - /convert 800 tzc to usd
- - /convert 10 tube to pivx
+ - /convert 10 tube to ark
 ```

 ## Audit